nicholasray/navpush/README.md

-[CSS Modules](https://github.com/css-modules/css-modules) are supported by importing the `navpush/styles/*.module.scss` files of your choice and passing them to the relevant component(s) as props.
+[CSS Modules](https://github.com/css-modules/css-modules) are supported by importing the `navpush/styles/*.module.scss` files of your choice and passing them to the relevant component(s) as `theme` props.
 Here is an example of using the `Hamburger` and `OverlayLeft` themes

 ```jsx